 The Public Welfare Foundation has a two-step application process that includes both a Letter of Inquiry (LOI) and a full proposal.
 We invite full proposals after reviewing letters of inquiry.
-We only consider full proposals we have invited that fits within the program guidelines.
+We only consider full proposals we have invited that fit within the program guidelines and available resources.

 - Step 1: Submit a LOI.

 - Step 2: If invited, submit a full proposal.

 We accept inquiries throughout the year.
 Letters of Inquiry are accepted on a rolling basis.
 Please note that the Foundation does not fund individuals, scholarships, or international projects.

 Applicants must submit letters of inquiry through the Foundation’s online application system.
 Letters of inquiry that are not submitted through the online application system will not be considered.
 Please read more about the work we fund in Criminal Justice and Youth Justice before applying.

 - If you are a first-time user, click the “New Applicant?” link under the email address field on the login screen.
 Follow the prompts to create an account.